fchirigati/fchirigati.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a Ph.D. candidate at NYU Tandon School of Engineering, under the supervision of <a href="http://vgc.poly.edu/~juliana/" target="_blank">Prof. Juliana Freire</a>.
-I came to the beautiful - and very busy - city of New York in January 2012.
+Currently, I'm a Postdoctoral Research Associate at NYU Tandon School of Engineering, under the supervision of <a href="http://vgc.poly.edu/~juliana/" target="_blank">Prof. Juliana Freire</a>.
+I came to the beautiful - and very busy - city of New York in January 2012 to pursue a Ph.D. degree.
 Before, I worked as a Research Assistant at Federal University of Rio de Janeiro (UFRJ), under the supervision of <a href="http://www.cos.ufrj.br/~marta/" target="_blank">Prof. Marta Mattoso</a>.
 I have a B.E. from UFRJ, in Computer and Information Engineering.
 To check out my full CV, click <a href="/files/resume.pdf" target="_blank">here</a>.

 I come from the gorgeous city of <a href="http://en.wikipedia.org/wiki/Petr%C3%B3polis" target="_blank">Petr&oacute;polis</a>, in Brazil, where almost all my family and friends still reside.
 I had the opportunity to study in <a href="http://en.wikipedia.org/wiki/Rio_de_Janeiro" target="_blank">Rio de Janeiro</a>, the "Marvelous City", where I not only made a lot of good friends, but also started working with research in the database area.